viveklil/Movie-Recommender-System/README.md

 2:) Predict the rating that a user would give to a movie that he has not yet rated.

 3:) Minimize the difference between predicted and actual rating (RMSE and MAPE).

+# Modelling :
+The following modelling approach was used in the project:

+1:) Loading & exploring the Movie and User ratings data

+2:) Creating User-Item Matrix, User-User and Item-Item similarity matrices for Movie Recommendations

+3:) Creating feature and applying ML models to predict the ratings for unseen movies for a user

+4:) The detailed analysis and model creation can be found in the .ipynb file.